hyperupcall/blog/content/post/render latex with katex in hugo.md

 ---
 ```

 Now, your `katex.html` partial will be used, which allows KaTex to render your LaTeX.
 Additionally, this activates the Mmark parsing engine, which is already integrated with Hugo.
-Using the Mmark parsing engine prevents [the problems](https://gohugo.io/content-management/formats/#issues-with-markdown) the default Blackfriday parsing engine has with rendering LaTex.
+Using the Mmark parsing engine prevents [the problems](https://gohugo.io/content-management/formats/#issues-with-markdown) the default Blackfriday parsing engine has with parsing LaTex in markdown.

 ## Writing LaTex in Markdown for Mmark